ms1515/Kubernetes-Basics/Knative-on-EKS.md

 AWS EKS Docs: https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html

 1. IAM role configured for EKS to use.
 This is already created: `AWSServiceRoleForAmazonEKS`
-2. SSH key created for communicating with EC2 worker nodes in the EKS cluster: `hkai-test-eks-key`
+2. SSH key created for communicating with EC2 worker nodes in the EKS cluster: `your-ec2-key-pair-name`
 3. Have Kubernetes and Knative CLI installed (see local machine setup guide).
 4. Install AWS Cli for your machine, as it is required for EKS Cli (eksctl) to work: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 - Configure the AWS Cli with your IAM User credentials: